Larry Bird: MVP three-peat (1983–1986)

 Before the start of the 1985–86 season, the Celtics made a daring trade for Bill Walton, an All-Star center with a history of injury.
 The risk paid off; Walton's acquisition helped Boston win a league best 67 games.
 One of Bird's career highlights occurred at the 1986 NBA All-Star Weekend when he walked into the locker room at the inaugural Three-Point Shootout and asked who was going to finish second before winning the shootout.

 On November 27, 1985, Bird recorded 47 points to go along with 12 rebounds, two assists, and two steals in a 132–124 victory over the Detroit Pistons.
 On March 10, 1986, he scored 50 points to go along with 11 rebounds and five assists in a narrow 116–115 loss to the Dallas Mavericks.

 With averages of 25.8 points, 9.8 rebounds, and 6.8 assists, and 2.0 steals per game, Bird became just the third player in NBA history to win three consecutive MVP Awards.
 In the playoffs, the Celtics lost only one game through the first three rounds en route to a match-up against the Rockets in the Finals.
 In Game 6 of the Finals against the Rockets, Bird recorded a triple-double of 29 points, 11 rebounds, and 12 assists as the Celtics won the Finals in six games.
 He averaged 24 points, 9.7 rebounds, and 9.5 assists per game for the championship round.

 The 1985–86 Celtics are commonly ranked as one of the greatest basketball teams of all time, with the Boston Globes Peter May and Grantland's Bill Simmons listing them at number one.

 Falling short (1986–1988)

 In 1987, the Celtics made their last Finals appearance of Bird's career, fighting through difficult series against the Milwaukee Bucks and Detroit Pistons.
 In Game 5 of the Eastern Conference Finals against the Pistons, with five seconds remaining in the fourth quarter and Boston trailing the Pistons 107–106, Bird stole an inbound pass.
 Falling out of bounds, Bird turned and passed the ball to teammate Dennis Johnson, who converted a game-winning layup with less than a second left.
 The dramatic play saved the series for the Celtics.
-When they reached the NBA Finals, the Celtics lost to a dominant Lakers team that had won 65 games during the season.
+In the Finals, the Celtics faced a dominant Lakers team that had won 65 games during the season.
 The Celtics ended up losing to the Lakers in six games, with Bird averaging 24.2 points on .445 shooting, 10 rebounds, and 5.5 assists per game.
-The Celtics fell short in 1988 losing to the Detroit Pistons in six games in the Eastern Conference finals as the Pistons made up from the heartbreak the previous season.
-Between them, Bird and Johnson captured eight NBA championships during the 1980s, with Magic getting five and Bird three.
-During the 1980s, either Boston or Los Angeles appeared in every NBA Finals.